Contribution from “the left” to the strategic liquidation of the Basque national policy of liberation from imperialism: the social-imperialism (VI)

 3/ “the armed struggle, the revolutionary war and the Plan of eight years of national Liberation and Unification”; it is: the “activism” of the attempts, whose democratic criticism showed them as a false opposition or response to the State criminal Violence and Terrorism, as well as painfully expensive to the People and the sake of freedom.

-All this stuff was in fact the acceptance of the “new” régime of the Spain one and indivisible arisen from eight centuries of crimes, wars of conquest, occupation, colonization and plunder; a régime supported and recognized to this day by the institutional collaboration of “the moderates and the radicals” who make up the Pnv-Eta bureaucracy – and its satellites and accomplices – as non-Nationalist, non-violent, legitimate and democratic with or without deficit, with or without the alibi of the attempts.
-It was the denial of the occupied People and State, the abandonment of the international and inherent right of self-determination or independence of all Peoples (in terms of its ownership of the Basque People), and the correlative affirmation and recognition of the Spanish imperialistic and fascist positive “law” as effective and democratic.
+All this stuff was in fact the acceptance of the “new” régime of the Spain one and indivisible arisen from eight centuries of crimes, wars of conquest, occupation, colonization and plunder of our Country and our People.
+An imperialistic and totalitarian régime and its State that have been supported and recognized to this day – by the institutional collaboration of “the moderates and the radicals” who make up the Pnv-Eta bureaucracy and its satellites and accomplices – as their own, non-Nationalist, non-violent, legitimate and democratic régime and “State” with or without deficit, with or without the alibi of the attempts.
+It was the denial of our occupied People and State; the abandonment of all Peoples’ international and inherent right of self-determination or independence (in terms of its ownership also by the Basque People); and the correlative affirmation and recognition of the positive Spanish imperialistic and fascist “law” – to occupy and annex our Country and State – as effective and democratic.

 The anticipated denial that France and Spain have established about the identity and very existence of the Peoples and States that those imperialistic nations are subjugating, does ideologically serves the objective of the liquidation of them at the hand of those “great” Nationalist cannibals.
 It is the supreme expression of the cultural essence of imperialistic Nationalism and Racism: xenophobia, hatred and contempt for other Peoples.
 The Spanish and French imperialistic Nationalism is, by nature, opposed to international coexistence and concord; it does not consider any other way-out, for the total and absolute conflict that it has promoted, that the final solution.
 The liquidation of the oppressed Basque People and of its occupied State, the Kingdom of Nabarre, is its fundamental and immutable goal.